 |

-After an initial test run of five issues starting in the West Country in May 2012 this collection was re-started in August 2013.
-The delay was largely due to problems with, and closure of, the original production factory.
+After an initial test run of five issues starting in the West Country in May 2012 the collection was re-started in August 2013.
+The delay was largely due to problems with, and closure of, the original production factory in China.
 The series was originally planned to run for 70 issues, one every two weeks.
-Several extensions to the length of the series have since been announced as follows: 2nd Aug 2014 - 90 issues, 11th December 2015 - 110 issues, 4th September 2016 - 130 issues, 22nd September 2017 - 150 issues, 25th December 2017 - 160 issues, and the latest on 3rd August 2019 - 180 issues.
-My guess is that 180 will see the end of the regular run.
-And so it came to pass that at DST 2019, Ben Robinson announced that the regular collection will probably end at issue 180.
-Any further on-screen ships from the first five live action series that are made after this point will be produced as bonus issues.
+Several extensions to the length of the series were subsequently announced as follows: 2nd Aug 2014 (90 issues), 11th December 2015 (110 issues), 4th September 2016 (130 issues), 22nd September 2017 (150 issues), 25th December 2017 (160 issues), and finally on 3rd August 2019 (180 issues).
+At Destination Star Trek 2019 Ben Robinson announced that the regular collection will probably end at issue 180 and this was realised ten months later.
+Any further on-screen ships from the first five live action series that were made after this point were be produced as bonus issues.

 The models are made of ABS (polymer) and Zamac (metal alloy) in varying ratios and are "hand painted".
 Each issue is accompanied by a 20-page magazine measuring 220 x 285 mm.